joshuaeckroth/csci221-website/guide/haskell-quick-intro.markdown

 *Main>
 ```

+In other words, it takes two values of type `a` (i.e., any type, so
-In other words, it takes type numbers and gives back a number.
+long as it has parent type `Num`) and gives back a value of the same
+type.

 ### Functions are just partially-realized values